Street Fighter 2 Games

 Compare the arcade version:

-Super Street Fighter 2: Turbo controls supports 2-button joystick, 4-button Gravis Gamepad or 6-button Phantom 2 Plus.
+PC DOS Super Street Fighter 2: Turbo controls support 2-button joystick, 4-button Gravis Gamepad or 6-button Phantom 2 Plus.
 Joysticks and gamepads are calibrated in-game.

-Super Street Fighter 2 IBM PC MS-DOS 1996
+Super Street Fighter 2: The New Challengers PC DOS 1996

 Roger A. Butler of Rozner Labs Software Group ported Capcom's Super Street Fighter 2: The New Challengers of 1993 to IBM PC MS-DOS in 1996.
 William J. Rozner led the graphics conversion.